Budibase/website/content/blog/tutorials/elasticsearch-gui.md

 ![Settings form](https://res.cloudinary.com/daog6scxm/image/upload/v1667398045/cms/06_wyvl95.webp "Settings form")

+You might also like our guide to building a [Firebase GUI](https://budibase.com/blog/tutorials/firebase-gui/).

 Now you know what you can do with your Elasticsearch GUI.
 Let’s look at how you can build it in Budibase.

 ## Step 1 - Create your Elasticsearch GUI app and connect data